fuzzygroup/indiana50501.org/docs/roles_and_responsibilities.md

     * BlueSky \- @indy50501.bsky.social
     * YouTube \- name conflicts on indy50501 so we have indiana50501
     * TikTok \-
-    * BlogSpot \- only christian knows it
+    * BlogSpot \-
     * Threads
 * Discord Owner.
 We apparently have 12,000 people in our discord which means it is insanely valuable and none of us really know it at all.

 **Tori Roles and Responsibilities**

-Queen of Media Production (that can be a title; not sure if it was said in jest), Speaker Relations
+Queen of Media Production (that can be a title; not sure if it was said in jest), Speaker Relations and Community Relations (both with Janet)

-* Minions
+* Minions (again in Jest)
   * Alice
+  * Other designers

 **Janet Roles and Responsibilities**

 Janet is our “Jill or All Trades”.
-In addition to handling Speaker Relations, Marketing along with Kristen, Janet will handle press relations.
+Her responsibilities include:

+* Speaker Relations
+* Press Relations
+* Community Relations (shared with Tori)
+* Marketing